grafana/pyroscope/docs/sources/operators-guide/run-production-environment/scaling-out.md

 To guarantee no downtime when scaling down [store-gateways]({{< relref "../architecture/components/store-gateway.md" >}}), complete the following steps:

 1. Scale down no more than two store-gateways at the same time.
-1. Ensure at least `-store-gateway.sharding-ring.replication-factor` store-gateway instances are running (three when running Grafana Mimir with the default configuration).
+1. Ensure at least `-store-gateway.sharding-ring.replication-factor` store-gateway instances are running (three when running Grafana Fire with the default configuration).

 > **Note:** If you enabled [zone-aware replication]({{< relref "../configure/configuring-zone-aware-replication.md" >}}) for store-gateways, you can in parallel scale down any number of store-gateway instances in one zone at a time.